Accessible Learning Labs — Knowledge Resource

 How the domains work together

-The four domains form a holistic toolkit.
-In any given session or engagement, all four are present simultaneously — but in different proportions depending on what the work requires.
-Understanding which domains are being drawn on most heavily helps facilitators and organizations be clearer about what they are developing, and what gaps they are working toward closing.
+In any given session or engagement, all four domains are present simultaneously — in different proportions depending on what the work requires.
+Understanding which domains are most heavily drawn on helps facilitators and organizations clarify what they are developing and where the gaps lie.

 ↑ Back to contents